 You will be met by one of our licensed English-speaking guides.
 The guide will escort you to a nearby, small, intimate tea house in the Gion Geisha district where you will meet a Maiko (a Maiko is a Geisha

 in training).
 The Maiko will serve you tea and sweets, answer any of your questions, perform a short dance and pose for pictures with you.
 After the session, we will take a walking tour of the Gion Geisha district.
 Here you will see where the Geisha and Maiko work and live.
 And there is a good chance we will see one of them on their way between parties.
 You can either return to your hotel or other destination, go shopping in the nearby department stores or specialty shops or you can explore the narrow alleys of the Gion on your own.

 It’s time to say “sayonara” (Goodbye).
 The group will depart at 8:00 am unless we have determined you need to leave earlier (in which case you will not be provided sending service).
 You will be escorted to the Kyoto train station, where you will return on your own to Tokyo’s Narita airport, Tokyo’s Haneda airport or Osaka’s Kansai airport by train.
 (If you are flying out of Narita or Haneda Airport, be sure to schedule a flight after 15:00 to allow yourself enough time to catch your flight.)

-If you sent your luggage ahead, you will need to retrieve the luggage in the Departure lobby of the airport.
+Retrieve your main luggage in the departure lobby of the airport (map in appendix).
 Breakfast at the ryokan included.